-Version number: 1.1 Approved by: Office for Students Effective from: February 2019 Date for review: February 2021
+Version number: 1.0 Approved by: Office for Students Effective from: November 2023 Date for review: November 2024

 - 4.1.3 Proposals for taught qualifications and modules to be discontinued or amended are approved by our Qualifications and Assessment Committee.
-This committee also scrutinises teach-out plans to ensure that sufficient time is allowed for students to complete their qualification. - 4.2 No mutually agreed, suitable alternative qualification is available to students who are unable to complete their withdrawn or amended qualification within the notice period provided.

-The likelihood of this occurring is medium to low.
-In most cases, an alternative qualification or qualification route can be identified that is both suitable and satisfactory to most students.
-In some cases, an alternative qualification or route may not be identified or may not be suitable or satisfactory to every student affected.

-- 4.2.1 In such an event a range of options will be provided to students wherever practicable, as per our teach-out policy (see Section B of the Academic Regulations and Section 1 of the Research Degree Regulations) and Refund and Compensation Policy.
-This includes resources such as: - a) Information, advice and guidance to help students make an informed decision about their studies, e.g. to move to a similar qualification under a new structure, to a related qualification or, if they are an undergraduate student, to a qualification under the Open Programme. - b) Details about refunds and compensation that may be available to affected students. - c) Support for students who choose to transfer to another provider where a suitable qualification can be identified and the students' needs can be met.
-This could include different needs of students sharing particular protected characteristics as defined in the Equality Act 2010. - 4.3 Students being prevented from obtaining an Open University qualification due to the termination of a validated partnership, including market exit.
+This committee also scrutinises teach-out plans to ensure that sufficient time is allowed for students to complete their qualification. - 4.2 No mutually agreed, suitable alternative qualification is available to students who are unable to complete their withdrawn or amended qualification within the notice period provided. - The likelihood of this occurring is medium to low.
+In most cases, an alternative qualification or qualification route can be identified that is both suitable and satisfactory to most students. - In some cases, an alternative qualification or route may not be identified or may not be suitable or satisfactory to every student affected. - 4.2.1 In such instances, a range of options will be provided to students wherever practicable, as per our teach-out policy (see Section B of the Academic Regulations and Section 1 of the Research Degree Regulations) and Refund and Compensation Policy.
+This includes resources such as: - a) Information, advice and guidance to help students make an informed decision about their studies, e.g. to move to a similar qualification under a new structure, to a related qualification or, if they are an undergraduate student, to a qualification under the Open Programme. - b) Details about refunds and compensation that may be available to affected students. - c) Support for students who choose to transfer to another provider where a suitable qualification can be identified, and the students' needs can be met.
+This could include different needs of students sharing particular protected characteristics as defined in the Equality Act 2010. - d) Support for students in Wales who may be receiving their education in the Welsh language, to ensure this can continue where possible with an alternative provider. - 4.3 Students being prevented from obtaining an Open University qualification due to the termination of a validated partnership, including market exit.